cisco/lal-build-manager/README.md

 #### lal install
 lal maintains a map or a multimap `name -> (version -> prebuilt.tar.gz)` through some means.
 Either some web service provides the latter part of the map, through artefactory or whatnot.

-If a third argument is given, install latest available prebuilt into `INPUT` and store the version in the current manifest file.
+If a third positional argument is given, install latest available prebuilt into `INPUT`.
+If `--save` is given then this also bumps the version in the manifest file.

+If positional arguments are given, install all `dependencies`.
+If `--dev` is given, then also install all `devDependencies`.

 #### lal build
 Enters docker container and run the manifest's `build` script in working directory.